Menu Icon

 • Using dual hCG and GnRH agonist to trigger

-Using these techniques, 86 percent of patients in one 2017 Reproductive BioMedicine Online study were able to obtain mature oocytes in a subsequent cycle.xc
+Using these techniques, 86 percent of patients in one 2017 Reproductive BioMedicine Online study were able to obtain mature oocytes in a subsequent cycle.lxxxviii

 Conclusion

-The terminology and processes involved in IVF can be daunting to those who are new to the world of IVF treatment.
-In particular, the egg retrieval process and all that it entails are often difficult to grasp, which is not surprising given the precision of each measurement at each stage.
-Having a better understanding of the differences between follicles and eggs can provide clarity in terms of how each IVF cycle is progressing, thereby making it easier to set expectations during each step.
+The terminology and processes involved in IVF can be daunting to individuals who are new to the world of fertility treatment.
+In particular, ultrasound monitoring of follicles and the egg retrieval process itself are often challenging to understand, given the precision of measurements and procedures at each stage.
+Having a better grasp of the differences between follicles and eggs can provide clarity in terms of how an IVF cycle is progressing, thereby making it easier to set expectations during each step.

 i Findlay, J., et al. (2019).
 Follicle selection in mammalian ovaries.
 The Ovary, 3-21. https://doi.org/10.1016/b978-0-12-813209-8.00001-7